Scytheroid/school-java/README.md

 # school-java
-A repo for storing homeworks and unfinished programs from school lessons
+A repo for storing homeworks and unfinished codes from school lessons